Finkman7/affidavit/README.md

 affidavit requires Java 8 or later to be run (Java 9 or later for the Evaluation Experiments).

 ## Source Code
 The source code of affidavit will be made available in the near future once refactoring is finished.
 Affidavit can support arbitrary meta functions whose parameters are learnable from one input-output example.
-There will be a small guide that describes how to implement a short Java interface to support new meta functions which we did not implement yet.
+There will be a small guide that describes how to implement a short Java interface to support new meta functions which it does not support natively.
 This way, affidavit can be quickly customized for individual domains or use cases.

 ## Configuration
 Affidavit currently takes as input two csv files that contain the source and target records, respectively.
 Both files need to begin with a header line which is meant to describe the attribute names.
 An [example](http://data.dws.informatik.uni-mannheim.de/affidavit/exampleSnapshots) is provided for the tables in Figure 1 of the paper.
 For the future, there are plans to extend affidavit to be able to connect via JDBC to various DBMS.